22 Things Rich People Think Are Normal (But Most Can’t Afford)

 Vacations for the wealthy come with no stress, no research, and no hassle.
 They hire professionals to book flights, secure the best hotels, and create customized itineraries.

-While some people show up with everything arranged perfectly, others are still figuring things out when they land.
+While some people show up with everything arranged perfectly, others are still figuring things out when they land, showing just how many things only rich people have that make life easier.

 The Luxury Gap Is Real

 What seems ordinary to the wealthy is anything but for most people.
-Everyday conveniences like having a housekeeper, taking last-minute vacations, or upgrading gadgets without hesitation are privileges, not standard expenses.
+Everyday conveniences like having a housekeeper, taking last-minute vacations, or upgrading gadgets without hesitation are rich people stuff, not standard expenses.

 While some never have to think about cost, others carefully plan every purchase to make ends meet.
-Recognizing this divide doesn’t change it, but it does highlight just how different life looks depending on what’s in the bank.
+Recognizing this divide doesn’t change it, but it does highlight just how many things rich people think are normal but are privileges for everyone else.

 Want to see where you stand?
 Take a look at your own spending and see which side of the line you fall on.